commons-app/commons-app-documentation/Volunteers-welcome!.md

 We are always looking for volunteers, feel free to step in!
-It is very easy:
+It is very easy, choose a role that you fancy below.
+Thanks a lot!

+# Developers

 1. Fork the repository and clone it to your computer, then follow the build instructions above.
 2. Choose an [unassigned issue](https://github.com/commons-app/apps-android-commons/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee) that sounds interesting to you.